Whats our favourite fruit? Mango (of course!)

 Fragrant mango and chunky chickpeas!!
-Two of our favourite treats.
-In a salad.
-This must be a dream……it’s almost too dang tasty!x
+Two of our favourite treats in a salad.

 Mango is not only the most luscious and decadent of the fruits, it also packs a nutritious punch.
-Mango is full of vitamin A and beta-carotene, alot like carrots really, both are brilliant anti-oxidants and will keep you shining.
+Mango is full of vitamin A (beta-carotene), alot like carrots really, a brilliant anti-oxidant that will keep you shining.